 Here are five reasons Marshall should be essential viewing this fall.

 It depicts the icon as a young attorney: While most of us recognize Thurgood Marshall as the first African-American Supreme Court justice, Marshall allows viewers to understand the early cases that shaped his monumental career.

-Boseman is a force: Critiques that Boseman doesn’t look enough like the legendary legislator become null and void after witnessing the actor embody yet another real-life superhero.
+Boseman is a force: Critiques that Boseman doesn’t look enough like the legendary attorney and justice become null and void after witnessing the actor embody yet another real-life superhero.

-The racial implications remain relevant: Marshall defends Spell accused of raping and attempting to kill the wife of his White employer.
+The racial implications remain relevant: Marshall defends Spell, who is accused of raping and attempting to kill the wife of his White employer.
 Unfortunately, this speaks to America’s deadly history of White women falsely accusing African-American men of similar heinous crimes.

 Sam Friedman deserves recognition: Marshall’s co-counsel, Sam Friedman, faces harassment and discrimination as a Jewish attorney representing a Black client.
 Yet, he still works diligently under Marshall’s guidance to defend Spell, despite his own experiences with anti-Semitism.

 It’s an excellent courtroom drama: Historical context aside, the film boasts a compelling narrative and unexpected revelations that will keep your eyes glued to the screen.